Hananba/hananabsike.github.io/README.md

 # hananabsike.github.io

 👩‍🔬 Welcome to my academic and research website.

-I am a physicist specializing in quantum transport, electronic structure modeling, and materials science using first-principles simulations (DFT/NEGF).
+👩‍🔬 Physicist with a PhD in Materials Science
+    Specialized in quantum transport & computational modeling.
     This site showcases my research, publications, and activities in teaching, computational physics, and scientific outreach.

 🔬 Main Topics
 - Quantum transport